-When told by your optometrist you have 6/6 or 20/20 visual acuity (how sharp your vision is), yet your vision is not as good as it used to be?
+You were told by the optometrist you have 6/6 or 20/20 visual acuity (how sharp your vision is), yet your vision is not as good as it used to be?
 This may be attributed to what is known as reduced contrast sensitivity.
 Contrast sensitivity is the ability to identify subtle differences in colours and shades, such as distinguishing an object from its background.
-Objects with low contrast is generally harder to see.
+Objects with low contrast are generally harder to see.
 Hence, people with poor contrast sensitivity may have good visual acuity, but still have trouble seeing well.
 In the early stages of cortical cataract, contrast sensitivity is reduced but the visual acuity can remain satisfactory.

 Reduced visual acuity

-As the cortical cataract progresses further from the lens periphery to the centre, the clouding will further reduce vision, whether is it distance or near vision.
+As the cortical cataract progresses from the lens periphery to the centre, the clouding will further reduce vision, be it distance or near vision.
 Generally, vision gets hazier as the clouding of the lens thickens.
 This is when people start to get frustrated when they can no longer see well with any form of visual aids (glasses, contact lenses).

 The only effective treatment of cortical cataract is through cataract surgery.
 There are 2 main types of modern-day cataract surgery – micro-incision phacoemulsification and laser-assisted cataract surgery.